-- Birth Certificate - Immunization Record. - (Sometimes more immunizations are required.) - Documents from a medical doctor for physical recent examination indicating the health of your child - Prior school records if available in English (Prior school records are required to enter High School.) - An English translation of all documents will simplify the registration process.
+- Birth Certificate

+- Immunization Record.

+- (Sometimes immunizations are required).

+- Documents from a medical doctor for a recent physical examination indicating the health of your child.

+- Prior school records if available in English (Prior school records are required to enter High School).

+An English translation of all documents will simplify the registration process.

-If your child was born in the USA and has a Social Security Number, you must include the number on registration forms when enrolling for school.
+If your child was born in the USA and has a Social Security Number, you include the number must registration forms when enrolling for school.

-The International Student Services Office can arrange a volunteer to help you with the process of enrolling your child in school.
+The Center for Global Education can help arrange a volunteer to help you with the process of enrolling your child in school.